Dinner for One: Different versions

 The NDR television channel recorded several other versions in 1963.
 Danish TV shows a version in which no audience is heard.

 A third, 11-minute version was recorded by Schweizer Fernsehen (Swiss Television) with less alcohol drunk.

 Both the 18-minute and 11-minute versions have been released on DVD in Germany.

 In 1977, the Dutch public broadcasting system created a Dutch language version starring Joop Doderer, but this never achieved the same popularity.

 In 1999, the NDR released a colourised version.

 In Denmark, a parody of the sketch was filmed, subtitled "The 80th Birthday", in which Miss Sophie's friends are still at the table (though the NDR version mentions that the last of Miss Sophie's friends died 25 years ago).
 Other versions have been produced in different German dialects, including one in Low German (this version, "Dinner for One Up Platt," is also aired on NDR in rotation annually along with the original), various re-enactments or parodies by different comedians, and a version featuring the German glove puppet character Bernd das Brot ("Bernd the Bread") named "dinner for brot".

-In 1992 a color version was filmed in the Frankfurt festival hall with Bodo Maria and Macha Stein.
+In 1992 a colour version was filmed in the Frankfurt festival hall with Bodo Maria and Macha Stein.
 The resulting VHS cassette/DVD was dedicated to the Frankfurt UFA GmbH star Camilla Horn.
 Camilla Horn had originally been meant to play the role of Miss Sophie.
 However, she had to withdraw due to illness.

 On 24 December 2011, a digitally edited satirical version entitled "The 90th Euro rescue summit, or, Euros for No One", produced by Udo Eling and German state broadcaster ARD, was uploaded to YouTube.
 It features German Chancellor Angela Merkel as Miss Sophie and French President Nicolas Sarkozy as her servant and has new German (and some French) dialogue about the Eurozone debt crisis.

 In 2016, Netflix made a parody in which the guests are replaced with characters from Netflix shows, specifically Saul Goodman from Breaking Bad and Better Call Saul, Frank Underwood from House of Cards, Pablo Escobar from Narcos, and Crazy Eyes from Orange is the New Black.